Why is my account on hold?!

 The hold is lifted – now what?

-Once your account is back in good standing, you may find that you were removed from Winter Term courses.
-If the Winter Term courses are full now, you should consult with an Academic Advisor.
-You can also check out the preliminary Summer Term schedule to check course availability.
+Once your account is back in good standing, you may find that you were removed from some courses.
+If the courses are full now, you should consult with an Academic Advisor.
 Run a degree audit in UM Achieve to match your completed and current courses against the degree requirements, it’s linked to Aurora so any time you add/drop a course, you can run a new audit and your recent course changes will be reflected in the new report.